klei30/semanticsearch/README.md

 - Check that you don't have multiple OPENAPI keys in your global environment.
 If you do, the local `env` file from the project will be overwritten by systems `env` variable.
 - Try to hard code your API keys into the `process.env` variables if there are still issues.

-## Credit

-Frontend of this repo is inspired by [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain), and [gpt4-pdf-chatbot-langchain-chroma](https://github.com/sagarsaija/gpt4-pdf-chatbot-langchain-chroma)